jeffleung2/3343_mahjong/Readme.txt

 ========================================================================

 Windows User
+1. Extract the "mahjong.zip".
+2. Please ensure the "resources" folder is in the same path.
-1. Execute the "mahjong.bat" inside the build folder
+3. Execute the mahjong.bat.
-2. The program is now running in command line.
+4. The program is now running in command line.
-3. If you wish to run the program in GUI, you can simply open "mahjong.jar" file
+5. If you wish to run the program in GUI, you can simply open "mahjong.jar" file

 Mac User
+1. Extract the "mahjong.zip".
+2. Please ensure the "resources" folder is in the same path.
-1. Open terminal and execute "sh mahjong.sh"
+3. Open terminal and execute "sh mahjong.sh"
-2. The program is now running in command line.
+4. The program is now running in command line.
-3. If you wish to run the program in GUI, you can simply open "mahjong.jar" file
+5. If you wish to run the program in GUI, you can simply open "mahjong.jar" file